brainpiper/composekit/README.md

 # composekit
-BrainPiper's open React component SDK.
-Production-ready components built on Radix UI and shadcn/ui, with support for AI-generated widget embedding via BrainPiper Studio.
+Ship React UI faster with ready-made, themeable components.
+Built on Radix UI primitives and shadcn/ui, styled with Tailwind CSS.
+Optionally embed AI-generated widgets from BrainPiper Studio with a single line of JSX.